OnyxH2O/TECTUM_Check_Project/README.md

 - TPS
    - T12 3.0 :
-      - Live vdo of 3.5M tps on YT cannot be trusted, it is just a fancy webapp.
-They never let me anybody access to the testnode to check if transactions were real.
+      - Live vdo of 3.5M tps on YT cannot be trusted, it is just a live fancy webapp doing fancy graphical stuff.
+They never let me (or anybody alse) access the testnode in order to check if transactions were real.
       - There is no API for user to do their own speedtest

    - T12 4.0 :